ism1997/configuration/README.md

+# The Bash way

-# Steps to achieve this from scratch
+## Steps to achieve this from scratch

 ```bash
     git init --bare $HOME/.configuration